jkobject/jkobject.github.io/_projects/scprint-2.md

 methods specifically built for this task — including on the challenging regime of low-sequencing-depth cells, where scPRINT-1 struggled.

-The generalization results are where it gets interesting.
+The generalization results are probably the most surprising.
 Using a cat and tiger lung dataset that was never seen during training, scPRINT-2 correctly classifies 42.2% of cells zero-shot — comparable to the agreement between two independent sets of expert annotations on the same dataset, which was 55.3%.
-More tellingly, scPRINT-2 flags cells labeled as macrophages that express SFTPC, a canonical type-2 pneumocyte marker.
+Better yet, scPRINT-2 flags cells labeled as macrophages that express SFTPC, a canonical type-2 pneumocyte marker.
 A differential expression analysis confirms the model is right and the ground truth is wrong.